City : Careers Advice Hall : Getting Careers Advice

-The quickest and most basic way to get careers advice is to search online for tips and guidance - on the following floors you'll find plenty of useful links to sites containing tonnes of useful advice about how to decide what career you'd like.
+The quickest and most basic way to get careers advice is to search online - on the following floors you'll find useful links to sites containing tonnes of useful advice about how to decide what career you'd like.

 If you want more personalised, experienced careers advice you can book an appointment with a careers adviser!
 There are a few options when finding a careers adviser that we've listed below...

 Here at Elevate we can help you get some careers advice!
 We have lots of general advice online but it's not always easy to know exactly what you want to do.

 If you'd like some careers advice but don't know where to start then get in contact; we have plenty of people we can put you in touch with and resources to get you started in your career search.

 You can send us an email to email@example.com and let us know you'd like some careers advice.

 You may have a careers adviser at your school or college that you can book an appointment to go and see.
 Ask your tutor or check your school or college's website for any information.